vkola-lab/skra2024/README.md

 ```
 #### Scripts for Cox Proportional Hazards Analysis

 These scripts can be found under the 'CPH_Analysis' folder.
-By running these you will be able to generate Figures 3A through 6 from the paper.
+By running these you will be able to generate the other figures from the paper.

 Notice: When saving figures from CPH analysis, be sure to change the path to your suited location.